ZcashFoundation/zcash-grant-system/frontend/client/static/markdown/CONTACT.md

 # Contact Us

-You may contact the ZCash Grant project by emailing fix@me.com
+* You may reach out to the Zcash Foundation by emailing us at contact@zfnd.org
+* You can find us on twitter at https://twitter.com/zcashfoundation
+* You can contribute or report issues at https://github.com/zcashfoundation